 Comparing a permanent plan to a temporary one, you can surely guess which one will have a cheaper monthly premium.

 Look, if you want to roll the dice and take a chance on a temporary plan so you can save $10 bucks per month, more power to you.

 Just know, the numbers are not in your favor.
 Less than 1% of all term life insurance policies sold in the USA result in a death claim 😟.

 In multiple ways, final expense life insurance policies are unlike any other kind of life insurance.

-They made sure that seniors with health problems could still qualify.
+The insurance companies made sure that seniors with health problems could still qualify.

 They also made sure that seniors could buy as little or as much coverage as desired.
 Final expense life insurance is different in three main ways.

 If you have any of the following health issues, you can still get a final expense policy that fully protects you from day one.